-the majority of uncontrolled objects at GEO had not yet crossed the apex of this systematic progression.
-Now, 13 years later, Figure 4 illustrates that a significant portion of this uncontrolled population has already crossed, or is currently crossing, into the second half of the conga line cycle (from Quadrant I to Quadrant IV), in which the RAAN continues to regress while the inclination begins decreasing.
-Since 52 years have now elapsed since the first GEO utilization, the first GEO debris objects generated in the 1960s-including the world's first GEO communications satellite, Syncom 2-are soon to complete a full Type I
+Fig. 4 provides the phase space distribution for the 745 uncontrolled GEO objects from the 28 February 2014 TLE set, which are classified into one drift class (D), three librating classes (L1/L2/L3), and one indeterminate class (IN) (Flohrer, 2014).
+Prominent clustering in derelict objects is observed on or near the conga-line trajectory, especially around the apex of this triangular-shaped progression, where the inclination achieves a maximum value of approximately 15° over the 53-year cycle.
+Sharma et al. (2002) shows that in 2002 (39 elapsed years since the first GEO utilization in 1963), the majority of uncontrolled objects at GEO had not yet crossed the apex of this systematic progression.
+Now, 13 years later, Fig. 4 illustrates that a significant portion of this uncontrolled population has already crossed, or is currently crossing, into the second half of the conga line cycle (from Quadrant I to Quadrant IV), in which the RAAN continues to regress while the inclination begins decreasing.
+Since 52 years have now elapsed since the first GEO utilization, the first GEO debris objects generated in the 1960s-including the world's first GEO communications satellite, Syncom 2-are soon to complete a full Type I revolution in inclination and RAAN phase space.